connorrichert/anorlondo-enterprise-simulation/README.md

 ## Introduction

-I created a hands-on project to strengthen my system administration and networking skills by building a fully virtualized enterprise lab environment while also providing myself with a foundation I can expand with future projects.
+I created this project to strengthen my system administration and networking skills by building a fully virtualized enterprise lab environment while also providing myself with a foundation I can expand with future projects.

 ---